ffagerholm/neural-network/README.md

 # Neural network

 An implementation of a simple feed-forward neural network

 ### To do

 - [] Add explanation and usage instructions to readme.
-- [] Add regularization to network.
+- [x] Add regularization to network.
+- [] Improve weights initialization.